Semi-Supervised Co-Analysis of 3D Shape Styles from Projected Lines: Results, evaluation, and applications

-\paragraph{Feature fusion: max pooling vs.~PSLF} \kx{ A key component of multi-view style analysis is the integration or fusion of features extracted for multiple view channels.
-A commonly used fusion scheme is max pooling over the multi-channel features~\cite{su2015multi}.
-However, such a simplistic operator is oblivious to the consistency or complementarity among the multiple channels which are both essential to effective feature fusion.
-To verify this, we train a VGGNet-16~\cite{Simonyan2014Very} to extract per-view features from projected feature lines, and then apply max pooling or PSLF as two options for feature fusion.
+\textbf{Feature fusion: Max pooling vs. PSLF.} A key component of multi-view style analysis is how to fuse the features extracted for the multiple view channels.
+A commonly used fusion scheme is to perform max pooling operation over the multi-channel features~\cite{su2015multi}.
+However, such a simplistic fusion is oblivious to the consistency and complementarity among the multiple channels which are both essential to effective feature fusion.
+To verify this, we train a VGGNet-16~\cite{Simonyan2014Very} to extract view-wise features from projective line drawings, and then utilize max pooling and PSLF to fuse the features, respectively.
 The dimensionality of the fused feature is $512$ for max pooling and $50$ for PSLF.
-For the max pooling option, we follow the feature fusion either with CNMF~\cite{Liu2010Non} or fully connected layers similar to MVCNN~\cite{su2015multi} to perform style clustering, under the constraint of $20\%$ data with known labels, same as PSLF.
-The comparison results in Figure~\ref{fig:PSLFComparison_in_vgg} show that PSLF outperforms max pooling, whether followed by CNMF or MVCNN, over all the object categories.
-This verifies that PSLF, as a clustering method with a carefully designed feature fusion scheme, is especially suited for multi-view style analysis. }
+For max-pooling features, we employ CNMF~\cite{Liu2010Non} to perform style clustering, under the constraint of $20\%$ data with known labels, same as PSLF.
+We also compare the results to MVCNN~\cite{su2015multi}, using the same $20\%$ data as the training set.
+The results in Figure~\ref{fig:PSLFComparison_in_vgg} show that PSLF outperforms max pooling, both with CNMF and in MVCNN, on all datasets.
+This verifies that PSLF, as a clustering method with a carefully designed feature fusion scheme, is especially suited for multi-view style analysis.

-\paragraph{Learning style similarity.} State-of-the-art methods for learning style similarities from style ranking triplets include the recent works of Lun et al.~\shortcite{lun2015elements}, Liu et al.~\shortcite{liu2015style}, \kx{and Lim et al.~\shortcite{lim2016}.} Since our semi-supervised PSLF learning also accommodates style ranking triplets as user input (see Section~\ref{subsec:Tripletcluster}), these methods and our method can be compared for the task of {\em predicting style similarity rankings\/} using the learned similarity distance.
-Our comparisons were conducted on datasets from the three previous works, respectively.
+\textbf{Learning style similarity.} State-of-the-art methods for learning style similarities from style ranking triplets include the recent works of Lun et al.~\shortcite{lun2015elements}, Liu et al.~\shortcite{liu2015style} and Lim et al.~\shortcite{Lim2016Identifying}.
+Since our semi-supervised PSLF learning also accommodates style ranking triplets as user input (see Section~\ref{subsec:Tripletcluster}), these methods and our method can be compared for the task of {\em predicting style similarity rankings\/} using the learned similarity distance.
+Our comparisons were conducted on datasets from the two previous works, respectively.
 As well, the set of style ranking triplets were also reused from their works.
 We split the set of triplets into a training set for learning and a testing set.
 Prediction accuracy is measured on how accurate the learned similarity distance would predict the similarity relations among the three data entities in a testing triplet.